yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Package-Manager.md

 * The dependency tree is flat meaning that we don't ship multiple versions of say, Modernizr to clients

-The easiest approach is to use a Bower package statically is to then just reference the package manually from a script tag:
+The easiest approach to use a Bower package statically is to just reference the package manually from a script tag:

 ```html
 <script src="bower_components/modernizr/modernizr.js"></script>